 The Black Sunday fire occurred on January 23, 2005, a tragic day in a tragic decade for FDNY.
 Six firefighters were force to jump from the top floor of an apartment building on East 178th Street.
-Miraculously only two firefighters were killed, as the 50 foot fall had the potential to take many more lives.
+Miraculously only two firefighters were killed, as the 50 foot fall had the potential to take all six lives.
 The other four trapped firefighters suffered broken bones and disabling injuries.

-There were a number of contributing factors that led to the fire extending up and trapping the six members.
-The fire started on the floor below, and crews were unable to get water on the fire for an extended period of time.
-The trapped firefighters were searching above the fire.
-The apartment they were in was an illegally converted unit.
+There were a long list of contributing factors that led to the fire extending up and trapping the six members, too many to list all here.
+The fire started on the floor below the top floor.
+Engine crews on the fire floor were unable to get water on the fire for an extended period of time.
+The trapped firefighters were searching above the fire when the fire rapidly extended vertically.
+The apartment they were searching was an illegally subdivided unit.

-The apartment had been illegally subdivided by erecting walls to create additional rooms that the tenants then rented out for $75 to $100 a week.
-The arrangement blocked the firefighters from reaching a fire escape, leaving them with the choice of burning to death or jumping.
-Had they reached the fire escape, it likely would have been just another fire.
+The apartment had been illegally modified to create additional rentable rooms that the tenants then rented out to for $75 to $100 a week.
+New walls had been erected, walls that blocked the firefighters from being able to reach a fire escape.
+Had they reached the fire escape, the fire likely would have been just another fire.
+The presence of the illegal walls left the firefighters with the choice of burning to death or jumping.

 Prosecutors filed criminal charges against both the tenants and the building owners.
 The theory was that the tenants made the illegal subdivisions and the owners looked the other way, each making a conscious choice to put money before safety.
 All were charged with manslaughter, criminally negligent homicide and reckless endangerment.